Stock Based Compensation

 A summary of the Company’s stock option activity and related information for the years ended December 31 follows:

-The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying awards and the quoted price of the Company's common stock at December 31, 2011, or the price on the date of exercise for those exercised during the year.
-As of December 31, 2011, there was approximately $0.7 million of total unrecognized compensation cost related to stock option compensation arrangements granted under our stock award plans.
-That cost is expected to be recognized over a weighted-average period of approximately 3.6 years.
-The weighted average remaining contractual life of all options is 6.2 years, and for exercisable options is 5.7 years.
+The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying awards and the quoted price of the Company’s common stock at December 31, 2021, or the price on the date of exercise for those exercised during the year.
+The weighted average remaining contractual life of all outstanding options, which are all exercisable, is 2.4 years.

-The Company has also issued 533,486 shares of non-vested stock to employees which vest over one to nine year periods.
+The Company has also issued shares of non-vested stock to employees which vest over - to eight-year periods.
 During the restriction period, the non-vested shares may not be sold, transferred, or otherwise encumbered.
 The holder of the non-vested shares has all rights of a holder of common shares, including the right to vote and receive dividends.
-For issuances of non-vested stock during the year ended December 31, 2011, the fair market value of the non-vested stock on the date of grant ranged from $28.66 to $41.07.
-During 2011, 106,602 shares of non-vested stock were issued to employees and directors with an aggregate fair value of $3.7 million.
-The Company charges additional paid-in capital for the market value of shares as they are issued.
-The unearned portion is then amortized and charged to expense over the vesting period.
-The Company uses the average of the high and low price of its common stock on the date the award is granted as the fair value for non-vested stock awards.
+For issuances of non-vested stock during the year ended December 31, 2021, the fair market value of the non-vested stock on the date of grant ranged from $84.06 to $144.63.
+During 2021, 55,433 shares of non-vested stock were issued to employees and directors with an aggregate fair value of $6.4 million.
+The Company charges the fair value ratably to expense over the vesting period.
+The Company uses the average of the high and low price of its common stock on the date the award is granted as the fair value for non-vested stock awards that do not have a market condition.

 A summary of the status of unvested shares of stock issued to employees and directors as of and during the years ended December 31 follows:

-The Company granted a total of 42,040 performance shares under the Plan during 2011 which are included above.
-Performance shares granted are based upon the Company's performance over a three year period depending on the Company's total shareholder return relative to a group of peer companies.
-Performance based nonvested shares are recognized as compensation expense based on fair value on date of grant, the number of shares ultimately expected to vest and the vesting period.
+During 2021, 2020 and 2019, the Company granted performance-based awards that entitle the recipients to earn up to 53,034, 70,272 and 59,634 shares, respectively, if certain performance criteria are achieved over a three-year period.
+The actual number of shares to be issued will be determined at the end of the three-year period.
+The Company issued 53,680, 53,541, and 22,331 performance-based shares in 2021, 2020, and 2019, respectively.
+The performance-based shares issued are based upon the Company’s performance over a three-year period depending on the Company’s total shareholder return relative to a group of peer companies.
+Performance-based awards are recognized as compensation expense based on the fair value of the awards on the date of grant, the number of shares ultimately expected to vest and the vesting period of the awards.
 For accounting purposes, the performance shares are considered to have a market condition.
-The effect of the market condition is reflected in the grant date fair value of the award and, thus compensation expense is recognized on this type of award provided that the requisite service is rendered (regardless of whether the market condition is achieved).
-The Company estimated the fair value of each performance share granted under the Plan on the date of grant using a Monte Carlo simulation that uses the assumptions noted in Note 2.
+The effect of the market condition is reflected in the grant date fair value of the award and thus, compensation expense is recognized on this type of award provided that the requisite service is rendered (regardless of whether the market condition is achieved).
+The Company estimated the fair value of each performance-based award granted under the Plans on the date of grant using a Monte Carlo simulation that uses the assumptions discussed in Note 2.

-Compensation expense of $0.1 million was recognized for the performance shares granted in 2011.
-The total unrecognized compensation cost related to non-vested performance shares was $1.2 million at December 31, 2011 and the weighted-average period over which this expense will be recognized is 2 years.
+During 2021, compensation expense of $2.3 million (included in the $6.6 million discussed above) was recognized for performance awards granted in 2021 and prior.
+The total unrecognized compensation cost related to non-vested performance awards was $5.5 million at December 31, 2021 and the weighted-average period over which this expense will be recognized is 2.3 years.

-Under the Deferred Compensation Plan for Directors, non-employee Directors may defer all or part of their Directors' fees that are otherwise payable in cash.
-Directors' fees that are deferred under this plan are credited to each Directors' account under the plan in the form of Units.
-The number of Units credited is determined by dividing the amount of Directors' fees deferred by the closing price of the Company's Common Stock on the New York Stock Exchange on the day immediately preceding the day upon which Directors' fees otherwise would be paid by the Company.
-A Director is credited with additional Units for dividends on the shares of Common Stock represented by Units in such Directors' Account.
+Under the Deferred Compensation Plan for Directors, non-employee Directors may defer all or part of their Directors’ fees that are otherwise payable in cash.
+Directors’ fees that are deferred under this plan are credited to each Directors’ account under the plan in the form of Units.
+The number of Units credited is determined by dividing the amount of Directors’ fees deferred by the closing price of the Company’s Common Stock on the New York Stock Exchange on the day immediately preceding the day upon which Directors’ fees otherwise would be paid by the Company.
+A Director is credited with additional Units for dividends on the shares of Common Stock represented by Units in such Directors’ account.
 A Director may elect to receive the shares in a lump sum on a date specified by the Director or in quarterly or annual installments over a specified period and commencing on a specified date.
 The Directors may not elect to receive cash in lieu of shares.
-Under this plan there were a total of 45,025 units outstanding at December 31, 2011.
-Fees that were earned and credited to Directors' accounts are recorded as compensation expense which totaled $0.2 million, $0.2 million and $0.1 million in 2011, 2010 and 2009, respectively.
+Under this plan there were a total of 35,135 units outstanding at December 31, 2021.
+During 2021, non-employee directors elected to defer fees totaling $117,000.
+No fees were elected to be deferred by any non-employee Directors in 2020 or 2019.